puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

     vim /etc/puppetlabs/code/environments/production/manifests/site.pp

 Scroll past the comments and default node definition to the bottom of the file.
-(In Vim, you can type `G` to jump the the bottom of a file) This is where you'll create a new node definition for the `agent.puppet.vm` system.
+(In Vim, you can type `G` to jump the bottom of a file) This is where you'll create a new node definition for the `agent.puppet.vm` system.
 The outline of the node definition should look like this: